section9-lab/incubator-wayang-website/docs/guide/getting-started.md

 -->

 ## Requirements
-Apache Wayang (incubating) is built upon the foundations of Java 11 and Scala 2.12, providing a robust and versatile platform for data processing applications.
+Apache Wayang is built upon the foundations of Java 11 and Scala 2.12, providing a robust and versatile platform for data processing applications.
 If you intend to build Wayang from source, you will also need to have Apache Maven, the popular build automation tool, installed on your system.
 Additionally, be mindful that some of the processing platforms supported by Wayang may have their own specific installation requirements.

 ### Get Wayang
 Apache Wayang is readily available through Maven Central, facilitating seamless integration into your development workflow.
 For instance, to utilize Wayang in your Maven-based project, simply add the following dependency to your project's POM file: